Frank Lampl

 Sir Frank William Lampl (6 April 1926 – 23 March 2011) was a Czech-born British businessman.
-He led the British building firm Bovis Construction during a 15-year period as Chairman and CEO and then became Life President of Bovis Lend Lease, the leading global construction management company.
+He led the British building firm Bovis during a 15-year period as Chairman and Chief Executive Officer.

 Career

 Lampl was born in Brno, Czechoslovakia, into a cultured Jewish land-owning family.
 He was the son of prominent Austrian lawyer Otto Lampl (1887–1934) and his wife, Olga Jelinek Lamplová.
 His mother was murdered in Auschwitz in 1944.
 Lampl was the only member of his immediate family to survive the war.
 He spent his teenage years as a prisoner in the Theresienstadt ghetto and Auschwitz and Dachau Nazi concentration camps, and his first construction job was as a slave labourer on an underground camp in Kaufering auxiliary camp of Dachau.